Skip to content

 Open http://localhost:3000 in your browser.

-On a fresh install, the setup wizard appears and walks you through company configuration:
+On a fresh install, the setup wizard appears.
+Pick Guided Setup and step through:

 Once the wizard completes, the dashboard loads and you will see:

 Use the task board in the dashboard to create a new task.
-Give it a title and description, and the engine will route it to the appropriate agent.
+Give it a title and description.

 curl -X POST http://localhost:3001/api/v1/tasks \